 Lowering anxiety and knowing how to center yourself is key for your wellbeing.
 During your day, your mind has infinite times to focus on the negativity of the world.
 It is easy to get your stress to rise when you only hear conversations about the pandemic.

 At work and home, everybody is feeling the long-term of our social restrictions.
 These limitations can make us feel trapped and affect our day’s productivity.

 It can affect your concentration, your plans, emotions, and judgments.
 Anxiety can even make you prone to making mistakes.

 In our stressful days, look to establish a midday break.
 At home, in the car, or at work, take a 3-minute mindful seat.

 A mindful exercise

 Set a time for the three minutes and turn off distractions.
 Do not try to change your experience.
 Do not expect to control your thoughts.
 This break is about connecting with your body.

 Close your eyes and notice your body.
 Place your attention on the sensation that stands out the most.
 Then move the next sensation you feel or distractions.
 Keep moving through sensations are they arise.

 Let your focus move through your body into itchy, tight, warm, cool, noisy, wet, dry, or anything else.
-Follow your attention where it takes you.
-Stop and open your eyes when the timer rings. s
+Follow your attention wherever it takes you.
+Stop and open your eyes when the timer rings.

 That is it.